JeordyR/PyEventManager/README.md

 * Add tests
 * Add support for async execution within an existing event loop
 * Add support for external data stores (redis, rabbitmq?, etc.) for persistence of event data / batching
-* Consider adding support for returning data from the listeners
-* ~~Fix up docstrings across the board~~

 ---